emqx/neuron-docs/en_US/configuration/south-devices/modbus-xinje-rtu/modbus-xinje-rtu.md

 | #BB    | 4,3,2,1    | int32/uint32/float   |                                     |

 ::: tip
+The byte order of a tag has a higher priority than the byte order configuration of a node.
+That is to say, once the byte order is configured for a tag, it follows the configuration of that tag and ignores the node configuration.
 The byte order can be illustrated using the notation ABCD, which corresponds directly to the sequence 1234.
 As an example, the ABCD designation represents the standard or default Endianness 1234. (#LL).
 :::